 - New!
 "IIP In..."
 Placements

 (IIP In...Argentina, Barcelona, Cambodia, Chile, Costa Rica, Ecuador, Ghana, Laos, Madrid, Morocco, Peru, Portugal, and Vietnam)

 - Princeton in France.

-To apply for an IIP Placement, you must currently be a fully enrolled Princeton freshman, sophomore, or junior.
+To apply for an IIP Internships, you must currently be a fully enrolled Princeton freshman, sophomore, or junior.
 Note: if you are not enrolled at the time of application, but will be enrolled during the spring semester, you are eligible to apply.

 How to Apply

 Click here for tips on applying for an IIP Placement.
 Note: Do not fill out internship applications you find on company/organization websites.
 The IIP has a special relationship with the companies and organizations listed on the IIP website, so much of the information that you may read on company/organization websites about their internships will not apply to you.